 How do you claim SSMG?

 You need to complete the Sure Start claim form, SF100.
 You can get this online from GOV.UK (see below) or your local Jobcentre Plus office.
 The form includes a part which must be signed by a doctor, health visitor or midwife to confirm that you have had health advice.
-For Northern Ireland see the nidirect website (see below).
+You send it off to the Freepost address on the form.
+For Northern Ireland see the nidirect website (below).

 How do you get free prescriptions and dental care?

 If you are pregnant or have had a child in the past year, you are entitled to free prescriptions.
 Get a form (form FW8) from your doctor, midwife or health visitor to apply for a prescription exemption certificate.
 Once you and your health professional have signed this form, it is sent off to the address on the form and you will receive a maternity exemption certificate which lasts while you are pregnant and for a year after the expected date of birth of the child.

 If you are pregnant or if you have had a child in the previous 12 months then you are entitled to free dental treatment.
 You need to show form MAT B1 or your maternity prescription exemption certificate to the dentist.
 This is for free dental treatment whilst you are pregnant and for a year after your baby is born.